Eziclip

 Questions

 Yes.
-Eziclip needs no sign-up and has no minute caps or per-file limits — drop in a recording, an on-device AI writes out every word with timestamps, you edit any word, and download.
+Eziclip needs no sign-up and has no minute caps or per-file limits — drop in a recording, an in-browser AI writes out every word with timestamps, you edit any word, and download.
 Happy Scribe's free tier is a trial, after which transcribing real files needs a subscription or paid hours.

 Eziclip uses a Whisper-family AI model and is strong on clear speech in ~100 languages, and every word is editable so you can fix names and slang.
 But recognition is never perfect: on hard audio — heavy accents, crosstalk, noise — Happy Scribe's paid human-transcription add-on can hit accuracy that automatic models can't guarantee.
 For that, Happy Scribe is genuinely better.